 Dr Jenny Wallace (Middle row, Seventh from Left) is Director of Studies in English at Peterhouse

-Neil Hartman (Back row, Second from Left) works in the Department of Nuclear Medicine at St Batholomew's Hospital
+Neil Hartman (Back row, Second from Left) is Head of Nuclear Medicine at Swansea Bay University Health Board

 Martin Robinson (Back row, Fourth from Left) is a software consultant with DAI and until recently played the organ at St Mary's Church, Watford